pchemguy/spec-kit/templates/commands/checklist.md

    Measurability:
    - "Are visual hierarchy requirements measurable/testable?
 [Acceptance Criteria, Spec §FR-1]"
    - "Can 'balanced visual weight' be objectively verified?
 [Measurability, Spec §FR-2]"

-   **✅ REQUIRED PATTERNS** - These test requirements quality:
-   - ✅ "Are [requirement type] defined/specified/documented for [scenario]?"
-   - ✅ "Is [vague term] quantified/clarified with specific criteria?"
-   - ✅ "Are requirements consistent between [section A] and [section B]?"
-   - ✅ "Can [requirement] be objectively measured/verified?"
-   - ✅ "Are [edge cases/scenarios] addressed in requirements?"
-   - ✅ "Does the spec define [missing aspect]?"

 ## Example Checklist Types & Sample Items